TheRealKeto/futurerestore-guide/README.md

 # futurerestore-guide
 A project designed to represent [r/Jailbreak's Futurerestore Guide](https://docs.google.com/document/d/1WHuwuvnkcEUCwaDuck2dy-MR7q4em38uL4_4Utx2QZ8/mobilebasic) in a much more cohesive and easy-to-follow manner.

 The project itself features a "README.md" style, with the help of [github-mardown.css](https://github.com/sindresorhus/github-markdown-css), since (this is dumb) that's what really started the project.
 It also contains a darkmode, which is good for not burning your eyes at night.
-(At least, I think its a good darkmode)
+You can visit the project by clicking [here.](https://therealketo.github.io/futurerestore-guide/)

 I'd like to address the fact this project isn't going to be huge, and I don't plan it to be, but I feel like the project is decently good to the point where I feel like others will likely use it.